K3 surfaces with action of the group $M_{20}$: Introduction

 where $G_0=\ker \alpha$ corresponds to the automorphisms acting symplectically on $X$.
 A first result in the classification of possible groups $G$ acting on a K3 surface is given by Nikulin in \cite{Nikulin}, where the author classified abelian finite groups acting symplectically and showed that there is only a finite number of them.

 Without the assumption of being abelian, Mukai in \cite{Mukai} studied finite groups acting faithfully and symplectically on K3 surfaces and showed that every such group is a subgroup of the Mathieu group $M_{23}$.
-Xiao in \cite{xiao} gave an explicit list of all possible finite groups acting symplectically, finding 81.
+Xiao in \cite{xiao} gave an explicit list of all possible finite groups acting symplectically, finding 81, and classified combinatorial types of the action of these groups, i.e. computed the number of fixed points in each case.

 Mukai had also shown that the order of such a group is at most 960, being equal to 960 if and only if $G$ is the Mathieu group $M_{20}$, that one can describe also as $A_5\ltimes(\mathbb{Z}/2\mathbb{Z})^4$.

-In this paper we are concerned with K3 surfaces admitting a faithful and symplectic action of $M_{20}$.
-We first remark that in the two papers \cite{BS} and \cite{BH}, the authors classify possibilities for maximal groups $\Gamma$ acting on a K3 surface $X$ and such that $\Gamma$ contains $M_{20}$ strictly.
+In this paper we are concerned with projective K3 surfaces admitting a faithful and symplectic action of $M_{20}$.
+We first remark that a classification of possibilities for maximal groups $\Gamma$ acting on a K3 surface $X$ and such that $\Gamma$ contains $M_{20}$ strictly is given in \cite{BS} and \cite{BH}.
 There are three such groups and their order is $3840=4\cdot |M_{20}|$ in one case and $1920=2\cdot |M_{20}|$ in the two other cases.
 The K3 surfaces where these groups act first appeared in \cite{BS,BH,Kondo,Mukai}.

 Let $X$ be a K3 surface that admits a faithful and symplectic action of the Mathieu group $M_{20}$.
 The surface $X$ has necessarily Picard number $\rho(X):=\rk\pic$ equal to 20 by Xiao's classification \cite{xiao}.
-A first question arising is how many K3 surfaces admit such an action of $M_{20}$ and in Section \ref{infinity} we prove the following:
+A first question arising is how many K3 surfaces admit a symplectic and faithful action of $M_{20}$.
+By \cite[Proposition 2.1]{BS} it is already known that there are at most countably many such surfaces.
+In Section \ref{infinity} we prove the following further result.

 \begin{thmINTRO} There exists an infinite number of K3 surfaces admitting a faithful and symplectic action of $M_{20}$. \end{thmINTRO}

 Let $\mathbb L_{20}$ be the lattice defined by the following matrix: